sebosp/guitar-exercises/README.md

 ## Running locally
 TBD: DockerHub
+`cargo run` should be enough, then on a browser localhost:8080

 ## Tooling
 Using JenkinsX, Rust and Rocket.
-Fork it, cd into clone and `jx import` if you want to change things, PR welcome
+Fork it, cd into clone and `jx import` if you want to change things, PRs are welcome